juddflamm/pi-ip/README.md

 # pi-ip

+## What Is This?
-This is a Node Module for installing on your Raspberry Pi, so that when it boots up it will report it's IP Address to you, in a cloud hosted Firebase database of your choosing.
+pi-ip is a global node module for installing on your Raspberry Pi, so that when it boots up it will report it's IP address in a cloud hosted Firebase database of your choosing.

 Additionally, this module supports being installed on multiple Raspberry Pi's, all with differently configured names.
-All Pi IP data will be available in the same Firebase database.
+All of the Pi IP addresses will be available in the same Firebase database.

-###Setup
-On the Pi...
+## Setup

+### Install & Configure pi-ip

 1. Login to your raspberry pi
 2. Install pi-ip: `npm install -g pi-ip`
 3. Configure pi-ip `pi-ip config`
 4. Test it out: `pi-ip`

 ...
 You should see something like the following

 ```
 Network Interfaces:
 { lo: